-See below for some great ideas for gifts following the themes for a 13th wedding anniversary.
+See below for some great ideas for gifts for 13th wedding anniversary gift ideas.
 Remember, there are no definite rules – look at all the options and be creative!
 If you think your partner will love something different, just go for it.

 Lace has always been a luxury material indicating a sumptuous and successful lifestyle.
 But it also denotes the hard work that goes into building a long-term relationship – each thread painstakingly intertwined with thousands of others using hand skills and vintage lace machines, creating a beautifully refined and delicate fabric.
 A happy long-term marriage is also a beautiful thing – one built on years of tiny interconnected moments.